symbol/symbol-docs/source/guides/aggregate/adding-cosginatures-aggregate-complete.rst

       :start-after:  /* start block 03 */
       :end-before: /* end block 03 */

-Make sure to place Bob's private key in the appropriate place.
+Bob runs the code snippet in the terminal and obtains the transaction signature and the parent hash.

-Run the TypeScript file in the terminal and obtain the transaction signature and the parent hash.
-Share the information back with Alice.
+Finally, he shares the information back with Alice.

 ***************************************************
-Step 4: Announce the Aggregate Complete Transaction
+Step 3: Announce the Aggregate Complete Transaction
 ***************************************************

-Using the information from Step #3, recreate the transaction and announce it to the network as complete:
+Using Bob's private key, Bob's cosignature transaction hash, and signature, recreate the transaction and announce it to the network as complete.

 .. example-code::